 The Chronicle of Philanthropy described me as low key and self-deprecating (which is why I feel really weird having my own website, but I do it for the love of the mission organizations that I serve).

-My barista at Starbucks would say that I’m a caffeine junkie and that he thinks it’s strange that the only drink I ever order is iced tea.
+My barista at Starbucks would say that I’m a caffeine junkie and that he/ she thinks it’s strange that the only drink I ever order is iced tea.

 My wife would say that I’m not allowed to go to the grocery store alone or touch the laundry alone.